Tallis Wine FAQ

 Frequently asked questions about Tallis.

 Q. When did your wine journey begin?
-The Tallis family has been part of the Dookie district for several generations; we planted our first vines in 1997 and now have 60 acres in our vineyard.
+The Tallis family has been part of the Dookie district for several generations; we planted our first vines in 1997.
 Richard & Alice Tallis are committed to producing 100% estate grown wine reflecting the unique Dookie ‘terroir’, warm climate and distinctive ancient red hills.

 Q. What else is grown on your farm?
 Tallis Wine is run alongside traditional farming enterprises including wheat, canola and sheep.
 We enjoy living and working on our property, closely monitoring the development of our vines, grapes and wine and it is extremely satisfying to oversee the whole process from vineyard to table.